zewei/qsoc/doc/en/format.typ

 3. Process `link` and `uplink` attributes to generate nets and top-level ports
 4. Expand bus connections into individual nets based on bus interface definitions
 5. Process and validate combinational logic (`comb`) section
+6. Process and validate sequential logic (`seq`) section
+7. Process and validate finite state machine (`fsm`) section
-6. Calculate effective widths for all connections, considering bit selections
+8. Calculate effective widths for all connections, considering bit selections
-7. Check for width mismatches and generate appropriate warnings
+9. Check for width mismatches and generate appropriate warnings
-8. Generate Verilog output based on the processed netlist
+10. Generate Verilog output based on the processed netlist

 The Verilog generation follows this structure:
 1. Module declaration with ports and parameters
 2. Wire declarations (from processed nets)
 3. Module instantiations (from instance section)
 4. Combinational logic blocks (from comb section)
+5. Sequential logic blocks (from seq section)
+6. Finite state machine blocks (from fsm section)
-5. Module termination
+7. Module termination

 === NOTE ON VERILOG PORT WIDTHS
 <soc-net-verilog-widths>